avantrec/soco-cli/README.md

 ## Overview

-SoCo CLI is a command line wrapper for the popular Python SoCo library [1] for controlling Sonos systems.
+SoCo CLI is a powerful command line wrapper for the popular Python SoCo library [1] for controlling Sonos systems.
 SoCo CLI is written entirely in Python and is portable across platforms.

 A simple `sonos` command is provided which allows easy control of speaker playback, volume, groups, EQ settings, sleep timers, etc. Multiple commands can be run in sequence, including the ability to insert delays and wait states between commands.